stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 ### Millennials as Consumers

 Millennials as consumers are demanding greater transparency through the supply chain.
-Recent surveys suggest millennial consumer behaviour as:
+Recent surveys suggest millennials as consumers as:

 * 42% researching where and how goods are made, including the source products
 * 66% willing to pay more for sustainable goods